 Shabu Shabu 9

-• Arrange all the ingredients on a serving platter.
+• Arrange all the vegetables, mushrooms, and tofu on a serving platter.

 Shabu Shabu 10

 • Peel 2 inches daikon radish and grate it (I use a ceramic grater).
-Squeeze the grated daikon gently to remove most of the liquid and put it into a small bowl.
+Squeeze it gently to remove most of the liquid and put the grated daikon in a small bowl.

 Shabu Shabu 11